 Bitcoin was created with disruption of the financial system in mind.
-Almost a decade on, it is well on course to shake up the financial world through its underlying technology — Distributed Ledger Technology.
+Almost a decade on, it is well on course to shake up the financial world through its underlying technology — Blockchain Technology.

 In case you’d like to learn more about DLT before diving into it how it could re-shape industries, you can read more about it here.

-In this series we’ll be diving into how Distributed Ledger Technology can impact the Financial Industry.
+In this series we’ll be diving into how blockchain technology can impact the Financial Industry.
 We’ll be exploring seven different areas of the industry in a series of short blog posts.
 We hope they help to enhance your understanding of how the technology could change the industry, what opportunities it may present and what challenges lie ahead.

 Originally taken mainstream by the Ethereum Project, smart-contracts exist solely between permitted parties.
 They execute exactly as intended by their creators and bypass the need for middlemen, saving a substantial amount of time and conflict.

 3. Stock Trading

 Computers and the internet turned trading on its head.
 Now, blockchain could not just cut out brokers, it could also do away with the need for a centralised system to bring supply and demand together.

 4. Online Identity